 In any case, if White ends up in this position, White would be crawling along the second line.
 Repeated playing of this variation would allow the White player to get strong at crawl.
 White would be better off playing the 4-4 6-3 enclosure, 2-4 approach rather than the 3-3 invasion.

 kb: An interesting counter to the 3-3 showed up in one of my games.

 kb: In my game, I continued with , giving up the corner for the side (I had a little bit of strength on the left side to support these stones).
 My question, though, is what is the best way to continue locally in this situation (assuming Black has strength first in one direction, the other, both, and neither)?
 I didn't find any matches in Gobase.

-Matlock?: The 2-2 point response appears twice on ps.waltheri.net.
-Once it looked like white's 3-3 invasion was a mistake, as he invaded into a strong position where black's response actually worked and white could not escape.
-In the other, the player was able to make life in the corner.
+Matlock?: The 2-2 point response appears twice in Waltheri's go pattern search (as of 2015-03-19).
+In one case White’s 3-3 invasion looked like a mistake, as she invaded a strong position where Black’s response actually worked and White could not escape.
+In the other case, White was able to make life in the corner.